Thieves Break Into Two South Loop Businesses; Steal ATM, Cash Register, Merchandise

 Still, she said the whole thing is just one more thing she now has to worry about.

 “Pandemic stressful for me, and I worry about, and then for this to happen.
-It’s just too much,” Chen said.MORE NEWS: Third Stimulus Check: Besides $1,400, What Else Does The Economic Relief Package Have For You?
+It’s just too much,” Chen said.MORE NEWS: COPA Releases Video, Other Materials From January Incident Where Police Shot Woman In Lawndale

-All police would say at this time is that Area 3 detectives are investigating.
+Police said they’re investigating the possibility the two break-ins are connected, but cannot definitively confirm that they are.